a-scie/jump/CONTRIBUTING.md

 ## Guiding Principles

 There are just a few guiding principles to keep in mind as alluded to in the [README](README.md):
-+ The scie-jump should be fast: It's currently launches warm scies in less than a milliseocnd and that should only improve.
++ The scie-jump should be fast: It's currently launches warm scies in less than a millisecond and that should only improve.
 + The scie-jump should be small: It's currently ~1.5MB on Linux (the largest binary).
 It would be nice to not grow much larger.